Do Solar Shingles Make Sense for Your Home?

-Reasons to Not Get Solar Shingles
+Reasons To Not Get Solar Shingles

 Price and Costs

 When it comes to price, there are numerous downfalls to solar shingles.
-It is currently more cost-effective to get a high-quality solar panel than it is to get solar shingles.
+It is currently more cost-effective to get a high-quality solar panel system than it is to get solar shingles.

 Lack of Solar Shingle Efficiency

 There are many difficulties involved in creating a mini panel.
-One of the major issues is that a smaller solar panel with the same efficiencies as a regular residential solar panel is going to produce less electricity per solar panel.
+One of the major issues is that a smaller solar panel, with the same efficiencies as a regular residential solar panel, is going to produce less electricity per solar panel.

 Currently, Powerhouse solar shingles produce between 55 and 60 watts per shingle.
-The SunTegra solar tile is rated for 67 watts, while its solar shingle can produce up to100 watts.
+The SunTegra solar tile is rated for 67 watts, while its solar shingle can produce up to 100 watts.
 Tesla solar shingle specs aren't available, but Elon has admitted to sacrificing efficiency for aesthetics of the shingle.

 Another issue is solar array energy loss due to panel mismatch.
 Each connection to a new solar panel decreases the efficiency of the array.
 Unless the system has a DC optimizer or microinverters, there is an average of 2 percent energy loss.

 The efficiency loss caused by connecting a few solar panels is insignificant.
-However, when the efficiency loss is between hundreds of solar shingles, it's a different story.
+However, when the efficiency loss is shared between hundreds of solar shingles, it's a different story.

-Another Way to Avoid the Aesthetic Impact of Solar Modules
+Another Way To Avoid the Aesthetic Impact of Solar Modules

-Ground mount installs, also known as backyard solar, is another way to mitigate opposition to the look of solar panels on a home.
+Ground mount installs, also known as backyard solar, are another way to mitigate opposition to the look of solar panels on a home.
 This installation type is just one of the variety of solar installs possible with a residential array.
 Go Solar Group is flexible in catering to each homeowner’s aesthetic needs with a variety of installation types.

-Solar Shingles Don’t Leverage The Time Value of Money (TVM)
+Solar Shingles Don’t Leverage the Time Value of Money (TVM)

-Additionally, the price of solar panels is a fraction of the cost of solar shingles and will most likely continue to be for a while.
+Additionally, the price of solar panels is a fraction of the cost of solar shingles and will, most likely, continue to be for a while.
 The concept of solar shingles has been around since 2005, but the idea is not catching in the solar market.
 Currently, the price of solar shingles is only viable if the homeowner compares it to the cost of replacing a roof and adding solar panels, which most homeowners don't need to do.

-The Durability and Longevity of Solar Shingles is Yet to Be Proven
+The Durability and Longevity of Solar Shingles Is Yet To Be Proven

-Many systems installed in the 70s still work today, which is over 30 years of production: That is 25 plus years that homeowners could be saving with proven technology instead of paying increasing utility rates while waiting for the newest and latest gizmo to work out its kinks.
+Many systems installed in the 70s still work today, which is over 30 years of production.
+That is 25-plus years that homeowners could be saving with proven technology, instead of paying increasing utility rates while waiting for the newest and latest gizmo to work out its kinks.

-Flexability of Solar Panels Compared to Solar Shingles
+Flexibility of Solar Panels Compared to Solar Shingles

-If you’re moving to a new home or need your roof replaced, solar panels can be temporarily removed and reinstalled.
+If you’re moving to a new home, or need your roof replaced, solar panels can be temporarily removed and reinstalled.
 Solar shingles, however, don’t offer the same flexibility.

 Dismounting solar shingles and putting them on a different home wouldn't be worth it, and because the shingles are so small, wiring is a big issue.
-Re-shingling the roof after the shingles have outlived their warranty would most likely also be a hassle.
+Re-shingling the roof after the shingles have outlived their warranty would, most likely, also be a hassle.